dtchanpura/dtchanpura.github.io/_posts/2014-07-08-django-basic.md

 Frameworks are a collection of components you can use to build a website.
 You don't have to write all code from scratch.
 You can just take already existing code and reuse it.
 For more details about frameworks I recommend the post by Satyajit Sahoo in the References .

-End of Post
+##Django:

+Apart from those like Bootstrap, Skeleton, etc. there are some different kind of Web-Frameworks which are programmable and not static as just for design purposes.
+As you may see in most of these frameworks you can have a great design but static.
+So for dynamic behavior we can either use it on our computer or rather on the server itself.

+Django is one of the programmable framework.
+Now it can be used by installing a package using <code>python-pip</code> and End of Post

 References: